 Hyatt Regency Mission Bay

 This hotel juts out into Mission Bay, so rooms have views of the Pacific Ocean, Mission Beach, or the downtown San Diego skyline.
 The lagoon-style pool is popular with families as it has a waterslide and plenty of seating.
 It’s also possible to walk to Mission Beach from here in about 10 minutes or so.
 The full-service marina offers opportunities for sport fishing in addition to kayaks, jet skis, sailboats and more.
-If you know the room type you’d like here, send me your dates, and I can add Hyatt Prive benefits to stays of two nights or longer.
+Check rates and reviews online.

 Hilton San Diego Resort